zachmayer/backblaze_analysis/README.md

 An interesting note about this data: It’s 55GB uncompressed, and contains a whole bunch of irrelevant informtation.
-It was very interesting to me that I could compress a 55GB dataset to 10.5GB, while still keeping **all** of the relevant information for modeling.
+It was very interesting to me that I could compress a 55GB dataset to 10mb, while still keeping **all** of the relevant information for modeling.
+(In other words, this dataset was 5,000x larger than it needed to be).
 I think this is another example of how “good data structures” are essential for effective engineering, and data science is, at its core, engineering.

 Erratum
 =======